BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

-As there are multiple ways to encode strings, the interpreter code reponsible for that has to decide which one is the best way to encode a given particular string.
+As there are multiple ways to encode strings, the interpreter code reponsible for that has to decide which one is the best way to encode a given one.
 However, you can check that the parser admits the particular format we explained here by reading [`marshal.c#L1138`](https://github.com/python/cpython/blob/3.5/Python/marshal.c#L1138).